-I or E, in drawing and in the Electrical Engineering Laboratory subjects.
+I, in design and in the Electrical Engineering Laboratory subjects.
 Work must be completed not later than the end of the academic term succeeding the one in which it was received.

-I or E, in laboratory work, except the Electrical Engineering Laboratory subjects.
+I, in laboratory work, except the Electrical Engineering Laboratory subjects.
 Work must be completed within one year from the date incurred.